traxon99/maze_controller/README.md

 Solve the maze from start to finish

+Backup Controller (If Problems Occur)

+If the epuck_go_forward controller fails to load or the robot does not move correctly, a backup controller can be used.

+Steps

+Click the e-puck robot in the scene tree.

+In the Controller field on the left sidebar, change the controller from:

+epuck_go_forward

+to the backup controller:

+epuck_backup

+Press Play to start the simulation again.

+The backup controller provides a simplified navigation behavior and can be used for testing or troubleshooting if the main controller encounters issues.

 Expected Behavior

-First run: robot explores and maps the maze.
+First Run: Robot explores and maps the maze.

-Second run: robot uses the map to solve the maze efficiently.
+Second Run: Robot uses the map to solve the maze efficiently.

 Notes

-Make sure the controller is set to epuck_go_forward before starting the simulation.
+Ensure the controller is set correctly before starting the simulation.

-If the robot does not move, confirm that the controller folder was replaced correctly.
+If the robot does not move, confirm that the controllers folder was replaced properly.

+Always reset the simulation before running the solving phase.